 When it comes to cakes, muffins, and quick bread, I love using melted butter, but if I don’t want to use butter, I love using avocado oil.
 Avocado oil has a high smoke point (500 degrees) so it also works well for roasting vegetables.

 However, for my vegetables, I actually love the delicious flavor that organic extra virgin olive oil adds.
 This is also a great oil to use in homemade salad dressings.
+(Or try making this homemade buttermilk ranch dressing.)

 By stocking these high-quality healthy fats and oils and using them anytime I’m cooking or baking, I have eliminated a lot of genetically modified ingredients from my daily life.